course-details-portlet

 Further on evaluation

-The course is assed on the basis of the portfolio consisting of the project work and project report will be assessed for pass/fail grading.
+The course is assesed on the basis of the portfolio consisting of the project work and project report.
+The portfolio will be assessed for pass/fail grading.
 The assessment is primarily based on a research report and the deployment of a prototype system.
-The research report must clearly demonstrate research competence in relation to the area of study, that is, mobile, distributed and decentralised computing.
+The research report must clearly demonstrate research competence in relation to the area of study, that is, mobile, distributed, and decentralized computing.
 The associated developed artifact will demonstrate the core contribution of the research area selected by the student.
 Re-sit: Not available.
-The course needs to be re-taken if failed.
+The course needs to be re-taken in case of failure.

 Specific conditions